 Miners use miner fee prices to decide which transactions to include in new blocks.
 A large enough miner fee makes it more likely that your transaction will confirm in a short period of time.
-If you do not include a miner fee or use one lower than the current recommended miner fee, your transaction may take days to weeks to confirm.
-The transaction may be rejected altogether and returned to your wallet.
+If you do not include a miner fee that is lower than you should have used (or no fee at all), your transaction may take days or even weeks to confirm.
+Your transaction may be rejected altogether and returned to your wallet.

 How do I send bitcoin miner fees?

 Most true bitcoin wallets include a bitcoin miner fee in all outgoing transactions.
 To make sure your wallet includes a correct miner fee, change your settings to include a dynamically-calculated fee.
 That will make sure your transaction arrives on time, even when the Bitcoin network is busy.
 Wallets like our BitPay bitcoin wallet include this setting by default.

 Note: some bitcoin exchanges won't send a miner fees when they transfer funds.
 Instead, they will deduct the miner fee cost from your outbound transaction.